About Harvard University Press

 HUP also teamed up with the Maple-Vail Book Manufacturing Group and Amerikal Products Corporation, two of the printing industry’s most progressive and entrepreneurial companies, as part of a groundbreaking initiative creating a new sustainable process that has revolutionized how books are printed and manufactured.
 THINKTech™ is an innovative, eco-friendly process that prints books on a heat-set web press without any curing devices, ovens, or blowers, resulting in a dramatic reduction of Volatile Organic Compounds (VOC) and the elimination of natural-gas–fed ovens required in traditional printing operations.

 HUP, in consideration of the mission set forth by the Harvard Green Campus Initiative to make Harvard University a living laboratory and learning organization for the pursuit of campus sustainability, is proud to be a part of initiatives that will improve our productivity in today’s economy, while reducing both our costs and carbon footprint.
 These commitments are part of a related effort at HUP to reduce the use of paper for memos, reports, and other in-house materials that can serve their purpose equally well in electronic form.
 In the end, we cannot publish without paper, but we can make do with far less, which will help protect the environment, as well as make us a more efficient and better publisher.

 Work @ HUP

-All job postings are handled through Harvard University’s centralized employment portal.
+Hiring is handled through Harvard University’s centralized employment portal.